cwhitson97/WeatherApp/README.md

 # Weather Predictor App
 _I’m working with Courtney Whitson, Linete Estrada, Robby Wilcox, Nick Wilkins to build a weather app so that end users can be aware of weather conditions for the day or week, and can properly prepare for the day with tips provided by the app.
-We are building a weather app to prevent weather cycle confusion throughout the day. _
+We are building a weather app to prevent weather confusion throughout the day. _

 __General Info:__